VincenzoDalia/AML_Project/README.md

 ./launch_scripts/baseline.sh photo
 ```
 where the argument following the invocation of the script is programmed to be the target domain.

-*NOTE: you should upload with your code also these scripts as they are fundamental to run your code and reproduce your results.*

 In the following, you can find a brief description of the relevant command line arguments when launching the experiments.